lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several different colors you can change your text to a color you want.
 You can also change your font color through the :menuselection:`Format --> Character` window.

-To make text superscript press the button with A and a smaller B located above it as if it in superscript.
-To make text subscript press the button that is an A with a smaller B located slightly below it.
+To make text superscript press the button with A :sup:`B`.
+To make text subscript press the button that is an A :sub:`B`.

 If you want text in a text box that can be moved with the mouse press the button that looks like a T with a box around it or :menuselection:`Insert --> Text box`.
 To insert a hyperlink press :kbd:`Control + K` or :menuselection:`Insert --> Hyperlink`.